icann/rst-test-specs/README.md

 * [Schema.md](Schema.md) documents the schema for the YAML files.

+* [zonemaster-test-policies.yaml](zonemaster-test-policies.yaml) contains the policies that are applied to Zonemaster tests.

 * [Makefile](Makefile) provides a way to generate the build artefacts.
 It uses [gpp](https://logological.org/gpp) to create the YAML file, `perl` and a couple of modules to create the JSON file, and [tools/generate-html.pl](tools/generate-html.pl) to render the HTML.

 ## Copyright Statement